SaturnHEX9/Predator_Phylogenetic_Diversity/Ubuntu.md

 = Building on Ubuntu Linux =

 The documents in this project are built using the R computer language.
-These instructions describe how to do this on Ubuntu Linux.
+These instructions describe how to do this on Ubuntu Linux 14.04 or 15.04.

 First, make sure you have some build tools.
-Copy/paste this to a terminal:
+Copy/paste each line to a terminal:

     sudo apt-get update
     sudo apt-get install build-essential libxml2-dev libssl-dev
+    sudo apt-get install libcurl4-openssl-dev libssh2-1-dev
+    sudo apt-get install libgit2-dev libicu-dev

-On Ubuntu >15.04 you can now get R and Pandoc like so:
+On Ubuntu 15.04 you can now get R and Pandoc like so:

-    apt-get install r-base r-base-dev pandoc
+    sudo apt-get install r-base r-base-dev pandoc pandoc-citeproc

 For older Ubuntu, read on.
 After you install R and Pandoc, skip down to the section "Getting dependencies inside of R".